dineshkummarc/Biometric-Attendance-System/README.md

 - **[Adafruit GFX Library](Libraries/Adafruit-GFX-Library-master.zip)**: The Adafruit GFX Library is a graphics library developed by Adafruit Industries.
 It provides a set of functions and utilities for drawing shapes, text, and images on various display devices, including LCDs, OLEDs, and TFT screens
 - **[Adafruit Fingerprint Sensor Library](Libraries/Adafruit-Fingerprint-Sensor-Library-master.zip)**: The Adafruit Fingerprint Sensor Library is a library specifically designed for interfacing with fingerprint sensors manufactured by Adafruit.
 This library simplifies the process of capturing and processing fingerprint data, enabling secure fingerprint authentication and identification in Arduino or microcontroller-based projects
 - **[Adafruit SSD1306](Libraries/Adafruit_SSD1306-master.zip)**: The Adafruit SSD1306 library is another library developed by Adafruit Industries.
 It is designed for controlling SSD1306-based OLED displays, which are small monochrome screens with high contrast and low power consumption.

+## Contributing

+Thank you for considering contributing to the Biometric Attendance System!
+We welcome any contributions that can enhance the program and make it even better.

 ## License